 This dog breed is faithful, loyal and loving.
 They are excellent with kids but we can’t get over the fact that they are killed for meat.

-They are prone to multiple auto-immune diseases like autoimmune hemolytic anaemia, sebaceous adenitis, etc.
+They are prone to multiple auto-immune diseases like autoimmune hemolytic anemia, sebaceous adenitis, etc.

 Technically, this dog breed is native to Japan.
 Unfortunately, this dog breed is popular for its meat in South Korea.